Ks89/Iot-Localization/README.md

 Project for the course called "Internet of Things" at Politecnico di Milano.

 ## Objectives
-Simulate a WSN composed by 8 fixed anchors and a mobile node, which moves along a known trajectory (of your choice).<br>
+Simulate a WSN composed by 8 fixed anchors and 1 mobile node, which moves along a known path.<br>
 The anchors periodically broadcast beacons, which are received by the mobile node.
-Upon reception, the mobile node estimates the RSSs of the beacons, converts it into distance measures and triangulates its position by using the best three beacons.
+Upon reception, the mobile node estimates the RSSI of the beacons, converts it into distance measures and triangulates its position by using the best three beacons.
 ### Requirements:
-1. Create a specific component to simulate RSS estimation.
+1. Create a specific component to simulate RSSI estimation.
 The component acts as an oracle, knowing the trajectory of the mobile node and the position of all the anchors.
 Use a log-distance path loss model for power-to-distance conversion, e.g. P = P0 + 10log10(d/d0) + v, with v an additive Gaussian noise of known distance.
 2. From the estimated RSSI, retrieve a distance measure (only for the best 3 anchor nodes).
-3. Use the Gradient Descent triangulation techniques to obtain the position of the mobile node.
+3. Use the Gradient Descent Triangulation techniques to obtain the position of the mobile node.
 4. Compute and plot the localization error VS the Gaussian noise variance v.

 ## Results